-Services are offered during business hours, Monday to Friday.
-Some services are 7 days at the RAH including Stroke, Emergency Department and Orthogeriatric clinics.
+Services are offered during business hours, with some services operating 7 days a week, including Stroke, Emergency Department and Orthogeriatric clinics.

 Tell someone from your treatment team or health professional that you want to see a social worker and give them some idea of the issues that you want to discuss.

-To get in contact with the RAH, contact the Switchboard on (08) 7074 0000.
-They will put you through to the appropriate area.
+To get in contact with the RAH, contact the Switchboard on (08) 7074 0000, who will connect you to the appropriate area.

 - Aboriginal and Torres Strait Islander Liaison Unit

 - South Australian elder abuse prevention phone line

 - Lifeline Australia - 13 11 14 - Crisis Support and Suicide Prevention

 - Drug and Alcohol Services South Australia

 - My Aged Care: Access aged care information and services

 - ACAT assessment - Access aged care information and services